raizen74/rust-todo/README.md

 | --- | --- |
 | `json-file` | Enables JSON-file persistence and `serde_json` |
 | `sqlx-postgres` | Enables PostgreSQL persistence, migrations, and `dotenv` |

+### Actix-server networking

+The networking crates adapt Actix Web requests to core use cases and **choose concrete descriptors at the route boundary**.
+The standalone auth server registers user creation, user lookup, and login routes.
+The to-do server registers get, create, delete, and update routes.

+The current to-do Actix server selects `to_do_dal::...::SqlxPostGresDescriptor`, so its executable uses PostgreSQL. `JsonFileDescriptor` remains available as an alternative DAL implementation for consumers that wire routes to it.

 ## PostgreSQL Tables and Migrations